 Red Clover contains coumarin which is a blood thinner.
 For this reason I have not harvested red clover for several years.
 However, at the farm we plant it as a cover crop for nitrogen fixing.
 "Green Manure."
 I have seen how much it resembles manure as it rots.

-It also contains isoflavones that are phytoestrogens-plant based estrogens-that science cant agree on whether these are good for conditions that involve "too much" estrogen in the body or contribute to them.
+conditions that involve "too much" estrogen in the body or contribute to them.

 These little petals are very sweet and I used to eat them as a child in the pastures of Vermont where it is the state flower.
 And now I just want to know if its safe to enjoy a cup of tea made with the dried flowers.
 So this is where I wish there was more experimentation besides breaking things down into their chemical compounds.
 How does the whole plant eaten or taken as tea effect individuals with various conditions?